 First of all, on the surface, Good Uncle has set the purchase price at three million.
 Are you going to spend a few thousand on a commercial appraisal to validate that a reasonable price is three million?
-At this level of leverage (100% financing) every available dollar will be going to debt service.
+At this level of leverage (100% financing), every available dollar will be going to debt service.
 In reality, there will likely be a monthly deficit.
-How will your relations be if the payment due on the second mortgage is $5,000 monthly, but the asset is only kicking out $3,000 monthly?
+How will your relations be if the payment due on the second mortgage is $5,000 monthly, but the asset is only kicking out $3,000 regularly?
 Uncle wants his money.
 After All, you bought the deal.

-So here you come, with limited input on Deal Structure, maybe some property management experience, and limited to No Working Capital.
+Here you come, with limited input on Deal Structure, maybe some property management experience, and limited to No Working Capital.
 You are… crispy toast just waiting to happen.

 So for those un-convinced, for the brave few that wish to proceed, please consider the following: